 We can negotiate with your uninsured motorist insurer for fair compensation.
 The good news is that this coverage will pay for medical care, lost income, and pain and suffering.

 California’s “no pay, no play” law could limit your financial recovery.
 If you don’t have required liability insurance, you will not be able to sue for pain and suffering and similar non-economic damages.
 You can still seek compensation from the at-fault driver for things like medical expenses or income loss.
 You should also seek money to repair your vehicle.
 However, you are barred from receiving money for the physical pain and emotional distress you endure.

 Our Car Accident Attorney In Bakersfield Can Prove Your Case

 You may be eligible for compensation after a car accident, but claiming it is not always easy.
-At Oaks Law Firm, our Bakersfield car accident attorney can determine what caused your crash so you know which party to hold liable for paying the full damages you deserve.
+At Oaks Law Firm, our Bakersfield car accident lawyers can determine your Bakersfield car accident lawsuit, so you know which party to hold liable for paying the full damages you deserve.